 Road rage accidents can be extremely scary experiences.
-It is always unsettling to anger a complete stranger and be totally at the mercy of his temper.
+It is always unsettling to anger a stranger and be totally at the mercy of his temper.
 And, as we all know, there are plenty of us walking around (and driving around!) with bad tempers just waiting to be set off.
 When that happens, our roadways in Maryland become treacherous places.

 This article on the handling of temper induced car crashes addresses: